trevoro/bash-bunyan/README.md

 ## Settings

-bash-bunyan doesn't have nearly the granularity of node-bunyan, but you can set the name of the process reported in bunyan by setting the '\_\_bunyanName' variable.
+bash-bunyan doesn't have nearly the granularity of node-bunyan, but you can set the name of the process reported in bunyan by setting: bunyanFields[name]

 This variable will be set automatically in your script when you source the bunyan include file.
 ex: